Nathan-Weatherly/ForexRL/README.md

 Episodes:

- - Each episode is one trading week or 5 days (12/24, 12/25, 1/01 weeks are holiday and therefore not considered)
+ - Each episode is one trading day (12/25 and 1/01 are not considered due to their holiday nature)
- - Each timestep is one minute so there are 7200 timesteps per episode
+ - Each timestep is one minute so there are 1440 timesteps per episode
  - Weeks are chosen at random from a bank of data between Jan 1 2016 and Dec 31 2018 (Obtained from Dukascopy historical archives)

 Actions: